Photography Equipment ROI Calculator

 1. 1.Enter the equipment cost

-2. 2.Estimate revenue per use (per shoot, per stock sale)
+2. 2.Estimate revenue per use, such as per shoot or stock sale

 3. 3.Enter expected monthly uses